Et Voilà! La Tour Eiffel!

 The Eiffel Tower was built as an entrance arch for the World Fair which was being held in Paris to mark the centennial celebration of the French Revolution.
 At the time, there was outrage at the tower - Parisians said it was an eyesore, and ruined the skyline.
 It's now considered to be the most iconic structure in France, attracting well over 6 million visitors each year.

-Mix up La Tour Eiffel this evening and have a drink for the tower and its architect - Gustave Eiffel.
+Mix up La Tour Eiffel this evening, or a rather better Eye Opener and have a drink for the tower and its architect - Gustave Eiffel.

 It's also the day the Titanic was finished